Cadecraft/HomepageOmni/README.md

 ### Configure Theme:
 - `theme` - an object/dictionary of variable settings

-All theme variables (shown with their defaults; any valid CSS color can be used as a value):
+All theme variables (shown with their defaults; only valid hex colors may used as a value):
 ```json
 {
     "mainbg": "#2b2a33",